 Selected Reserve GI Bill (MGIB-SR)

 The VA also provides a GI Bill for certain Reserve members.
-The program provides up to 36 months of benefits.
+The program provides up to 36 months of educational or training benefits, which include payments of up to $384 per month.
 The "Selected Reserve" includes:

 - Army Reserve